ConsoleMage/swiftcollab-system/README.md

 This is the peer-graded assignment for "Data Structures and Algorithms," the tenth course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

+For this project, you will submit your optimized and debugged implementations for several key algorithms.
+Throughout the previous four activities, you refined a binary tree structure, improved a task scheduling system, optimized sorting performance, and debugged task execution logic using Microsoft Copilot.
+This submission consolidates all your work for review and feedback.

 ## Introduction

 ## Activity 1: Using Microsoft Copilot to Generate and Refine Integration Code